sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

 <a name="Summary"></a>
 ## Summary ##

-The new Azure Preview portal offers an exciting look into the future of DevOps.
+The new Azure portal offers an exciting look into the future of DevOps.
 This is a first-of-its-kind experience which brings together all of the individual resources, people, and lifecycle stages of your application into a unified portal.
-In this lab, you learned about the preview portal and how to create a new resource group by building a Web App.
+In this lab, you learned about the portal and how to create a new resource group by building a Web App.